cefleet/cefleet-teaching-notes/Programming-102/5-key-value-pairs.md

     print(movie["heros"][1]) #Leia

     # the key can be a variable
-    search = "villans"
+    search = "villains"
     print(movie[search])

 - ```python
-    #check for existance
+    #check for existence
     if "ships" in movie:
         print(movie["ships"])
     else: